 Do you need a partner to invest in real estate?

 Many people ask me how to structure a partnership when they collaborate on rental properties.
-Once questions was:
+One question was:

 “We have the money and knowledge to buy rentals, but we have the opportunity to partner up with another investor, how do we structure it?”